ThomasSel/CV/README.md

 **University of Manchester** (Oct.
 2020 to Jun.
 2022)
 PhD in Applied Mathematics (DISCONTINUED) “Fast and Reliable Algorithms for High-Performance Numerical Linear Algebra”, Supervised by Prof. N. Higham and Prof. F. Tisseur

-- Reserching and creating new algorithms to perform basic linear algbra kernels using multiple floating point precisions.
+- Research and Create new algorithms to perform basic linear algbra operations using multiple floating point precisions.
+- Analyse the numerical behaviour of algorithms in floating point arithmetic.
-- Using MATLAB to implement and test algorithms for accuracy and efficiency.
+- Implement algorithms and test their accuracy and efficiency using MATLAB.

 ## Skills